hipparcos/aalisp/README.md

 # dialecte

-dialecte \dja.lɛkt\ is a dialect of Lisp written in C (version C11).
+*dialecte* \dja.lɛkt\ is a dialect of Lisp written in C (revision C11).
-WIP...
+Its goals are simplicity and correctness.

+*dialecte* is a work in progress.
+It started when I read [Build Your Own Lisp](http://www.buildyourownlisp.com/).
+It's an excuse to develop in C, my favourite language so far.

 ## Getting started